metallurgical/nodejsCHAT/README.md

 - install dependencies using NPM : `npm install`

 ## Run
-- simply type in `npm server.js` in console, and open in browser : `localhost:3000`, good to go.
+- simply type in `node server.js` in console, and open in browser : `localhost:3000`, good to go.